dannsam/xenko-docs/manual/get-started/launch-xenko.md

-# Xenko Launcher
+# Launch Xenko

 <span class="label label-doc-level">Beginner</span>

-After you install Xenko, the first window you'll see is the Xenko launcher.
+After you install Xenko, the first window you'll see is the **Xenko launcher**.

-The launcher lets you **manage and run the different versions** that have been installed on your system.
+The launcher lets you **manage and run the different versions of Xenko** that have been installed on your system.

-This page will show you how to use the launcher.
+This page shows you how to use the launcher.

 ![Xenko launcher](media/xenko-launcher-interface.png)